MSc in Migration Studies

 The degree provides a broad, theoretical understanding of human mobility and the role of both internal and international migration in economic and political processes, social change and globalisation.
 Engaging critically with the politics of movement in today’s world, it prepares you for further study or careers in government, international organisations, and civil society.
 Drawing on world-class scholars, it reviews major debates and literatures on contemporary migration and human mobility.
 You will gain insight into migration’s close connection to global systems of trade, labour, politics and power.

-Successful students will leave with the critical analytical and research skills needed to contribute new perspectives to the study of migration in and beyond academia.
+The course aims to equip students with the critical analytical and research skills needed to contribute new perspectives to the study of migration in and beyond academia.
 You will have the opportunity to plan, organise and carry out independent research and to gain the skills necessary to convey theoretical knowledge of migration to a variety of different audiences.
 Strongly focused on migration and mobility across world regions and the politics of knowledge production, the degree provides insights for students dedicated to reshaping local and international debates over human movement.

 Course structure

 In the second term, you will also take two highly focused, research-led option courses.
 These change annually to reflect contemporary debates and academic themes.
-In the final term, you will write a dissertation based on original research.
+In the final term, you will write a dissertation.
 Working closely with a supervisor, you will select both the focus and approach to your research.

 As a student on the course, you will have access to all lectures, weekly public seminars and research activity within COMPAS, and may also attend the weekly public seminars run by the Institute of Social and Cultural Anthropology (ISCA) and those held at ODID, including the Refugee Studies Centre (RSC) series.